Pat Quinn (ice hockey): International

 At the 2002 Olympic Winter Games in Salt Lake City, Utah, Quinn coached Team Canada to their first Olympic gold medal since 1952, with a 5–2 victory over Team USA in the gold medal game.
 He subsequently received a standing ovation from the fans in Montreal for his efforts in his first NHL game back from the Olympics.

 Two years later, in 2004, Quinn coached Team Canada to victory in the 2004 World Cup with a perfect 6–0 record, capped off by a 3–2 victory over Finland in the final.

 Looking to defend their 2002 Olympic gold medal, Hockey Canada chose Quinn once again to coach Team Canada at the 2006 Winter Olympics in Turin.
 Despite high expectations, Canada went 3–2 through the preliminary round, losing to Switzerland and Finland, both by 2–0 shutouts, then lost to Russia, again by a 2–0 score, in the quarter-finals.

 Without an NHL coaching job, having been let go by the Maple Leafs at the end of the 2005–06 season, Quinn was chosen to coach Team Canada at the 2006 Spengler Cup.
 They made it to the final game against HC Davos, but lost 3–2.

 Two years later, Quinn turned to junior hockey, serving as head coach for Team Canada in the 2008 IIHF World U18 Championships.
 He led Canada to the finals against Russia, taking the title by an 8–0 score.
 With established success at the junior international level, Quinn was chosen to coach the Canadian under-20 team for the 2009 World Junior Championships as the host country in Ottawa.
 He led Canada to an undefeated record in tournament play and a fifth consecutive gold medal, defeating Sweden 5–1 in the final.

 Edmonton Oilers

-After a three-year absence from the NHL, in which he coached for Team Canada's Spengler Cup, under-18 and junior teams, Quinn was named the head coach of the Edmonton Oilers on May 26, 2009, replacing Craig MacTavish.
-In his first and ultimately only season as head coach of the Oilers, the team finished in last place in the league with a record of 27–47–8.
+After a three-year absence from the NHL in which he coached Team Canada at the Spengler Cup, the under-18 and junior teams, Quinn was named the head coach of the Edmonton Oilers in 2009, replacing Craig MacTavish.
+In Quinn's only season as head coach of the Oilers, the team finished in last place in the league with a record of 27–47–8.

-Pat Quinn was replaced by Tom Renney as head coach on June 22, 2010, being given the title of Senior Adviser of Hockey Operations for the Oilers, a position he left after the 2010-11 season.
+Pat Quinn was replaced by Tom Renney as head coach on June 22, 2010.
+Quinn remained a senior advisor of hockey operations until after the 2010–11 season.